 Cunningham's alleged remarks about Jewish people, Latinos and blacks during his time on the bench are cited in Halprin's appeal.

 Stanley said lawyers who are not Jewish have told him they wanted to be added to the brief Stanley signed.

 "It's not just about Jews.
 This is how we treat everybody.
 Everybody is entitled to a fair trial in this country.
 The worst person you can think of, they still get a fair trial," Stanley said.

-Halprin was serving a 30-year sentence for killing an infant when he escaped in 2000.
+Halprin was serving a 30-year sentence for injury to a child when he escaped in 2000.

 Cunningham did not return a message Wednesday.